 Your mobile system contractor will calculate ramp requirements for your specific application.
 Ramps are required for wheelchair access when there is a change in levels greater than ½ inch.

 ADA guidelines state that doors cannot exceed 5 ft-lb.
 The primary concern for mobile systems is how easily a person using a mobility device can access it.
-This is why we recommend powered shelving, as they are easiest to move for wheelchair users or even users on crutches.
+This is why we recommend powered shelving, as they are the easiest to move for wheelchair users or even users on crutches.
 A remote control can also be added, allowing users to start opening an aisle before they reach the shelving.

 ADA guidelines set a range from the floor of 35-48 inches for elevator call buttons.
 These guidelines should also be applied to mobile shelving controls.
 Similarly, signage can be located adjacent to the controls for ease of access and readability.